MariaXouri/Assignment3/README.md

 #### DELAY

 The CPU time = CPU cycles / Clock rate can be found in the xml files.
-For example, <stat name="total_cycles" value="118294773" /> describes the total CPU cycles.The clock rate can be found by <param name="clock_rate" value="2000"
+For example, stat name="total_cycles" value="118294773"  describes the total CPU cycles.The clock rate can be found by param name="clock_rate" value="2000"

 #### ENERGY